JackSzwergold/Cheat-Sheets/content/Ruby - Installing Ruby from Source on Ubuntu.md

 Template: index
 ---

-## Ruby - Installing Ruby from Source on Ubuntu

-By Jack Szwergold

 This tutorial explains how to compile Ruby version 2.2.3 from source on Ubuntu, but the same basic recipe can be used for most any other version of Ruby on Ubuntu.

 ### Installing Ruby from source code.